ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 * Deploying the framework
   * Checkout the [Mesos Elasticsearch Marathon JSON file](elk/es.json)
   * Note that the file contains a a token `${MINIMESOS_ZOOKEEPER}` which will be replaced by the URL to the Zookeeper container
+  * Which docker image is running?
+  * What does this image contain?
   * Change the network mode from `HOST` to `BRIDGE`
   * Now deploy it with `minimesos install`
   * Go the the Marthon UI.
 You should see an Elasticsearch task with status 'Waiting'.
 Hover over the 'Waiting' text.
 What does it say?